testuserongithubxd/STEALTHAPI/README.md

 ### Isolated Resource

 Your code runs inside Stealth's own private resource.
 This is the default mode when you type code in the editor and press Execute.
-You have full access to the Stealth API and all FiveM client-side natives.
+You have full access to the Stealth API and all client-side natives.
 Other resources on the server cannot see your code.

 Use this for: persistent scripts, native hooks, drawing, keybind systems, DUI overlays, anything that needs the Stealth API.

 ### Resource Injection

 Your code runs inside an existing server resource's Lua environment using `Stealth.InjectResource()`.
 This gives you access to that resource's local variables, functions, and event handlers.
-The Stealth API is **not** available inside injected code — only the target resource's own globals and standard FiveM functions.
+The Stealth API is **not** available inside injected code — only the target resource's own globals and standard game functions.

 Use this for: accessing resource-specific data, calling resource-local functions using debug.getupvalue (can be hooked by the anticheat)